osohq/oso/docs/understand/language/application-types.rst

 .. warning:: Do not attempt to mutate a literal using a method on it.
-  Literals in Polar are constant, and any changes made to such objects on the application side will not be reflected back to Polar.
+  Literals in Polar are constant, and any changes made to such objects by calling a method will not be persisted.

+.. todo:: more info on this, link to each language guide

 Summary
 =======

-- **Application types** can be registered with Polar to make application data available within policies.
+- **Application types** can be registered with oso to make application data available within policies.
 - The inheritance structure of application types can be leveraged in the policy with **specialized rules**, supporting more sophisticated access control models.
-- You can use built-in methods on primitive types like strings and dictionaries, exactly as if they were application types.
+- You can use built-in methods on primitive types & literals like strings and dictionaries, exactly as if they were application types.